ericcallan/shoe-designer/README.md

 Simple API driven shoe designer application prototype.
-Choose your favorite team and player and base on their stats a new shoes design will be created.
+Choose your favorite team and player and based on their stats a new shoes design will be created.
+Unfortunately as its a prototype several features (header, shoe details, etc) are static images.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).